jdewit/AvroCsvBundle/README.md

 Navigating to "/export/your-alias" will export all of your data to a csv and allow you to download it from the browser.

+You can customize the export query builder and the exported data by listening to the corresponding events (See ``Avro\CsvBundle\AvroCsvEvents``).

 If you want to customize data returned, just create your own controller action and grab the queryBuilder from the exporter and add your constraints before calling "getContent()".